realpython/members/README.md

 1. Active users should be able to submit exercises for grading
 1. Admin should be able to move the order of replies within the lesson view
 1. Active users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read
+1. Active users should be able to view suggested topics
+1. Active users should be able to vote on suggested topics to be added to the course

 ### Todo